vksingh26/React-Exercise/README.md

-# React-Exercise: Added the screenshot too (Project with Lighthouse)
+# React-Exercise: Added the screenshot too (Project with Lighthouse Report)
 # Created the app as per the execise request.
 # First i thought through the project folder structure.
 # First created the app using create-react-app commad